GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_description.md

 #### NDWI correlation (qa_ndwi_corr)

-Pixel-level Pearson correlations between NDWI satellite observations and tide heights from the [Ensemble Tidal Model](#ensemble-tidal-modelling) over the analysis epoch.
+Pearson correlations between NDWI satellite observations and tide heights from the [Ensemble Tidal Model](#ensemble-tidal-modelling) over the analysis epoch.
 High values indicate that patterns of inundation were positively correlated with tide, indicating that the pixel was likely to be tidally influenced.

 #### Clear count (qa_count_clear)